Display 3D Tools ribbon commands

 Select

-When Select mouse mode is enabled, the current selection is made visible by drawing an outline in wireframe on top.
+When Select mouse mode is enabled, the current selection/s are made visible by drawing an outline in wireframe on top in yellow.

 Navigate

-Clicking on Navigate button turns off the 'Select mode' and allows you to use your mouse to navigate.
-It also allows you to use the right click 3D Menu, shown.
+Clicking on Navigate button turns off the 'Select mode' and allows you to use your mouse to navigate or the right click 3D Menu, as shown below.

 Click to Expand